 Campus Life Programs (CLPs) are subject to the oversight of the University and must use an official unit wordmark combination as approved by their parent department and University Relations.

-- Registered Student Organizations and Campus Life Programs may not use the name of the University or any University trademark:
+Registered Student Organizations and Campus Life Programs may not use the name of the University or any University trademark, including the RSO marks:

-In order for a group to register with Student Unions & Activities, the group must have a constitution that outlines the fundamental principles and structure of the group and functions as a statement of the group’s policies and rules.
+In order for a group to register with Student Unions & Activities, the group must have a constitution that outlines the fundamental principles and structure of the group, including membership and officer eligibility, and functions as a statement of the group’s policies and rules.
 It is also an acknowledgement of the University of Minnesota’s policies and regulations.
+Student group officers are responsible for keeping the constitution up to date and consistent with student group and University policies.
 By submitting a constitution to the Student Activities Office, the group provides documentation of compliance with student group and University policy and the rules that will govern the group.
-To view the minimum requirements, recommended topics, and sample constitutions visit the constitutions page.
+Student Unions & Activities will only recognize student group constitutions that meet all minimum requirements stipulated by the University and abide by all University policies and procedures and state, local, or federal laws and regulations.
+Visit the constitutions page to view the minimum requirements, recommended topics, and sample constitutions.

 Dissolving a Group¶